oxcomposites/oxcomposites/README.md

 2. One member may hold more than one role if necessary excluding President and Secretary.
 3. A role may be shared by up to 2 members.
 4. Duties of Officers:
    - **President:** Chairs meetings, coordinates projects, and represents the society.
+Releases termly presidents address by the Start of Term.
    - **Treasurer:** Maintains accounts, manages funds, and presents a financial report once per term.
    - **Secretary:** Keeps meeting records, manages communications, and oversees membership applications.
 5. Duties may be shared or delegated as agreed by the Executive Committee.